sveltejs/kit/documentation/docs/01-project-structure.md

 #### src/hooks.js or src/hooks/

-a folder or file that contain [hooks](hooks) functions executed at every request.
+A folder or file that contain [hooks](hooks) functions executed at every request.
 The top scope of this file can be used for initialization code like a database connection.

 #### src/params/